mtcouvi/fastq2EZbakR/docs/output.md

   - These can be useful for tracking down problems in the mutation counting.
 See [FAQs](faqs.md) for details.
   - Mutation counting is accomplished with a custom python script called by a custom shell script.

-Feature assignment

-* Tables of read counts and read assignments for each feature assigned via featureCounts (genes, exons, exonic_bins, eej, and eij) will be located in a directory called `results/featurecounts_<feature>/`, where `<feature>` refers to the type of feature reads were assigned to.
-* If assigning reads to transcript equivalence classes using STAR's output, these assignments will be located in the `results/read_to_transcripts` directory.
-* If assigning reads to exon-exon junctions using STAR's output, these assignments will be located in the `results/read_to_junctions` directory.

 Merged feature assignment and mutation counting:

 * Tables that have combined the exonic and gene feature assignment information with the mutation calling output are in `results/merge_feature_and_muts/<sampleID>_counts.csv.gz`.